CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 Jobs can be submitted to the `q_fiqci` queue by specifying `--partition=q_fiqci` in batch scripts.

 Helmi currently supports submitting jobs using Qiskit, Cirq or OpenQASM.
 Qiskit and Cirq scripts can only be submitted as ordinary python files.
-Jupyter-notebook is **not** currently supported on LUMI.
+Jupyter-notebooks are **not** currently supported on LUMI.

 Before running jobs users will need to use `module use /scratch/project_462000055/modules` to get access to the `helmi` module.
-The `helmi` module can then be loaded via `module load helmi`.
+The `helmi` module can then be loaded via `module load helmi_qiskit_iqm_2.0` or `module load helmi_cirq_iqm_4.1` for either Qiskit usage or Cirq usage, these can also be viewed via `module avail` after adding the path.
 Doing this ensures that the correct environments are setup to submit jobs to Helmi.

-    #!/bin/bash -l
+    #!/bin/bash

     #SBATCH --job-name=helmijob   # Job name
     #SBATCH --output=helmijob.o%j # Name of stdout output file